 - Avoid beverages with caffeine after noon

 - Take a walk several hours before bed

 - Drink plenty of water

 - Make a personal survival kit; include straws, coffee stirrers, toothpicks, licorice, gum or fresh vegetables

 - Simplify your schedule for a few days

 Some smokers, not all, gain weight after quitting.
 Nicotine raises the rate at which your body burns calories.
 When smokers stop, they burn fewer calories.
 Additionally, quitting smoking may make food taste and smell better.
 Nicotine is an appetite suppressant and without it some quitters tend to eat more, resulting in weight gain.

-Start slow if you haven't been active and work from there.
+Start slowly if you haven't been active and work from there.
 Exercise is good for maintaining your weight, and has the added benefit of releasing endorphins, the feel-good hormone.
 Walking is a great place to start.
 Use a pedometer and walk 10,000 steps a day.
-Pedometer use is associated with increased physical activity, reduced blood pressure, and minimal weight gain.
+Pedometer use is associated with increased physical activity, reduced blood pressure and minimal weight gain.

 Keep healthy snacks within reach